Using React DevTools with Tauri v2 and Vite

 - Still mixes development tooling with application code.

-Instead, we can create a simple Vite plugin that automatically injects the DevTools script only during development.
+So to fix this, we can instead create a simple Vite plugin that automatically injects the DevTools script only during development.
+This works perfectly with Tauri’s development setup.

-Just add the following plugin to your vite.config.ts
+To do so, just add the following plugin to your vite.config.ts

 :

-import { defineConfig } from 'vite';
+import { defineConfig } from "vite";

-import react from '@vitejs/plugin-react';
+import react from "@vitejs/plugin-react";

-import type { PluginOption } from 'vite';
+import type { PluginOption } from "vite";

 const reactDevTools = (): PluginOption => {